 - Select "Offline Mode" from the dropdown menu to enable it.

-Part 4: How to Download Spotify Music to Computer For Free
+Part 4.
+How to Download Spotify Music on Your Computer for Free

 - Download and install Audacity from its official website.